pikuskrystian/pikuskrystian/README.md

 ### About me
-I am a C/C++ Developer with nearly three of experience as an Embedded Engineer.
+I am a C/C++ Developer with nearly four of experience as an Embedded Engineer.
 I specialize in working with low-level electronic components, focusing on developing and enhancing C++ codebases.
 My passion for technology drives me to solve complex problems, whether in software or hardware, and I am always eager to take on new challenges.

 - 🌱 Im working on: Improve Code Quality and Testing Practices
-- 🥅 2025 Goals: Learn a New Microcontroller Platform
+- 🥅 2026 Goals: Learn a New Microcontroller Platform
 - ⚡ Fun Fact: I love to train in the gym and play voleyball.